katanemo/arch/docs/source/intro/what_is_arch.rst

   you want to expose to users to perform tasks, gather information, or manipulate data.
 With function calling, you have flexibility to support "agentic" experiences tailored to specific use cases - from updating insurance claims to creating ad campaigns - via prompts.
-Arch analyzes prompts, extracts critical information from prompts, engages in lightweight conversation with the user to gather any missing parameters and makes API calls so that you can focus on writing business logic.
+Arch analyzes prompts, extracts critical information from prompts, engages in lightweight conversation to gather any missing parameters and makes API calls so that you can focus on writing business logic.
 For more details, read :ref:`prompt processing <arch_overview_prompt_handling>`.

 * **Prompt Guardrails:** Arch helps you improve the safety of your application by applying prompt guardrails in a centralized way for better governance hygiene.
 With prompt guardrails you can prevent `jailbreak <https://github.com/verazuo/jailbreak_llms>`_